-(2) OFFICIAL RECORDS.-

-(a) From the inception of the association, the association shall maintain a copy of each of the following, where applicable, which shall constitute the official records of the association:

-1. The plans, permits, warranties, and other items provided by the developer pursuant to s.
-719.301(4).

-2. A photocopy of the cooperative documents.

-3. A copy of the current rules of the association.

-4. A book or books containing the minutes of all meetings of the association, of the board of directors, and of the unit owners.

-5. A current roster of all unit owners and their mailing addresses, unit identifications, voting certifications, and, if known, telephone numbers.
+- (2) OFFICIAL RECORDS.- - (a) From the inception of the association, the association shall maintain a copy of each of the following, where applicable, which shall constitute the official records of the association: - 1.
+The plans, permits, warranties, and other items provided by the developer pursuant to s.
+719.301(4). - 2.
+A photocopy of the cooperative documents. - 3.
+A copy of the current rules of the association. - 4.
+A book or books containing the minutes of all meetings of the association, of the board of directors, and of the unit owners. - 5.
+A current roster of all unit owners and their mailing addresses, unit identifications, voting certifications, and, if known, telephone numbers.
 The association shall also maintain the e-mail addresses and the numbers designated by unit owners for receiving notice sent by electronic transmission of those unit owners consenting to receive notice by electronic transmission.
 The e-mail addresses and numbers provided by unit owners to receive notice by electronic transmission shall be removed from association records when consent to receive notice by electronic transmission is revoked.
-However, the association is not liable for an erroneous disclosure of the e-mail address or the number for receiving electronic transmission of notices.

-6. All current insurance policies of the association.

-7. A current copy of any management agreement, lease, or other contract to which the association is a party or under which the association or the unit owners have an obligation or responsibility.

-8. Bills of sale or transfer for all property owned by the association.

-9. Accounting records for the association and separate accounting records for each unit it operates, according to good accounting practices.
-The accounting records shall include, but not be limited to:

-a.
-Accurate, itemized, and detailed records of all receipts and expenditures.

-b.
-A current account and a monthly, bimonthly, or quarterly statement of the account for each unit designating the name of the unit owner, the due date and amount of each assessment, the amount paid upon the account, and the balance due.

-c.
-All audits, reviews, accounting statements, and financial reports of the association.
+However, the association is not liable for an erroneous disclosure of the e-mail address or the number for receiving electronic transmission of notices. - 6.
+All current insurance policies of the association. - 7.
+A current copy of any management agreement, lease, or other contract to which the association is a party or under which the association or the unit owners have an obligation or responsibility. - 8.
+Bills of sale or transfer for all property owned by the association. - 9.
+Accounting records for the association and separate accounting records for each unit it operates, according to good accounting practices.
+The accounting records shall include, but not be limited to: - a.
+Accurate, itemized, and detailed records of all receipts and expenditures. - b.
+A current account and a monthly, bimonthly, or quarterly statement of the account for each unit designating the name of the unit owner, the due date and amount of each assessment, the amount paid upon the account, and the balance due. - c.
+All audits, reviews, accounting statements, structural integrity reserve studies, and financial reports of the association.
+Structural integrity reserve studies must be maintained for at least 15 years after the study is completed. - d.

-d.
 All contracts for work to be performed.
 Bids for work to be performed shall also be considered official records and shall be maintained for a period of 1 year.